Some limousine safety regulations still waiting to be passed

 ALBANY, N.Y.
-(NEWS10)— Five years ago, a limousine carrying a driver and 17 passengers celebrating a birthday, experienced break failure and crashed near the Apple Barrel Country Store in Schoharie.
+(NEWS10) — Five years ago, a limousine carrying a driver and 17 passengers celebrating a birthday, experienced brake failure and crashed near the Apple Barrel Country Store in Schoharie.
 Everyone in the vehicle and two pedestrians were killed.

 “It was a devastating event that effected our communities in so many ways,” said Assemblyman Angelo Santabarbara.
 “It left a scar on our community, and we continue to think of the families that lost loved ones.”